uptonking/note4yaoo/lib-editor-prosemirror-collab.md

 - The design decisions that make the OT mechanism complex largely stem from the need to have it be truly distributed.
   - Distributed systems have nice properties, both practically and politically, and they tend to be interesting to work on.
 - But you can save oh so much complexity by introducing a central point.
-  - I am, to be honest, extremely bewildered by Google's decision to use OT for their Google Docs—a centralized system.
+  - I am, to be honest, extremely bewildered(困惑的) by Google's decision to use OT for their Google Docs—a centralized system.

 - **ProseMirror's algorithm is centralized**,
   - in that it has a single node (that all users are connected to) making decisions about the order in which changes are applied.